dell-datascience/Data_Analytics/Appointment-attendance/README.md

 Alcohol Problems and Attendance:

-if a patient falls into the late adult or middle-aged adult category and faces alcohol-related issues, they are more likely to attend appointments.
+If a patient falls into the late adult or middle-aged adult category and faces alcohol-related issues, they are more likely to attend appointments.
 In contrast to previous results, late adults and middle-aged adults with alcohol problems show the highest attendance rates, followed by senior citizens.
 Surprisingly, children with alcohol problems have the lowest attendance rates.
 ![png](Investigate_a_Dataset_files/Investigate_a_Dataset_100_0.png)

 ***Call to Action***